adams794/sql-data-warehouse-project/docs/architecture.md

 Key integration processes include:

-- Combining **CRM customer data** with **ERP location and demographic data** to create a unified customer dimension.
+- Combining CRM customer data with ERP location and demographic data to create a unified customer dimension.
-- Integrating **ERP product category information** with CRM product data to enrich product attributes.
+- Integrating ERP product category information with CRM product data to enrich product attributes.
-- Linking **sales transactions** with product and customer dimensions through foreign keys.
+- Linking sales transactions with product and customer dimensions through foreign keys.
-- Standardizing attributes such as **gender, marital status, country names, and product categories**.
+- Standardizing attributes such as gender, marital status, country names, and product categories.
-- Transforming source-specific formats and codes into **consistent analytical attributes**.
+- Transforming source-specific formats and codes into consistent analytical attributes.
-- Creating a **centralized data model** that enables consistent reporting and analysis across systems.
+- Creating a centralized data model that enables consistent reporting and analysis across systems.

 ---